ripple/opensource.ripple.com/docs/evm-sidechain/bootstrap-a-local-environment.md

 <embed src="/snippets/_evm-sidechain-disclaimer.md" />

-The `boostrap` command enables you to create a local environment that you can develop on.
+The `boostrap` command enables you to create a local development environment.
 This environment consists of:

 - A blockchain configured with nodes and extra accounts.
 - An XRP bridge with witnesses configured.